 Did the Romans hunt whales in the Mediterranean?

-Commercial whaling, previously thought to have begun with Basque whalers around 1,000 AD, led to the disappearance of right whales (Eubalaena glacialis) and gray whales (Eschrichtius robustus) in the northeast Atlantic.
+Commercial whaling, which is believed to have begun with Basque whalers around 1000 AD, led to the disappearance of right whales (Eubalaena glacialis) and gray whales (Eschrichtius robustus) from the northeastern Atlantic.

-An international team, involving researchers from CNRS and the University of Montpellier, has used new molecular analysis techniques to study whale bones from the archaeological sites of Roman fish salting factories in the Strait of Gibraltar.
-The team showed that2,000 years ago, gray and right whales were present in the Mediterranean, probably to breed.
-This discovery, published on July 11, 2018 in Proceedings of the Royal Society of London B, significantly expands the known historical range of these two whale populations and raises the possibility that a forgotten Roman whaling industry contributed to their demise.
+An international team, involving researchers from the CNRS and the University of Montpellier, used new molecular analysis techniques to study whale bones from archaeological sites of Roman fish salting factories in the Strait of Gibraltar.
+The team showed that2,000 years ago, gray whales and right whales were present in the Mediterranean, probably to reproduce there.
+This discovery, published on July 11, 2018, in Proceedings of the Royal Society of London B, significantly expands the known historical range of these two whale populations and raises the possibility that a forgotten Roman whaling industry may have contributed to their disappearance.

-Photo: D. Bernal - Casasola, University of Cadiz (CC licence BY-SA)
+Photo: D. Bernal – Casasola, University of Cadiz (CC license BY-SA)

 Two species of whale in the Mediterranean

-Molecular analyses of ancient bones reveal that two whale species, now absent from the Mediterranean, were probably common there during the Roman period, around 2,000 years ago.
-The study, by an interdisciplinary team of archaeological ecologists and geneticists, is published on July 11, 2018 in the journal Proceedings of the Royal Society of London B.
+Molecular analyses of ancient bones reveal that two species of whales, now absent from the Mediterranean, were probably common there during the Roman period, around 2,000 years ago.
+The study, conducted by an interdisciplinary team of ecologists, archaeologists, and geneticists, was published on July 11, 2018, in the journal Proceedings of the Royal Society of London B.

-The two species are the North Atlantic right whale (Eubalaena glacialis), virtually exterminated after centuries of hunting and surviving today as an extremely threatened population off the east coast of North America; and the gray whale (Eschrichtius robustus), which has completely disappeared from the North Atlantic and is now restricted to the North Pacific.
+The two species are the North Atlantic right whale (Eubalaena glacialis), virtually exterminated after centuries of hunting and now surviving as a critically endangered population off the east coast of North America; and the gray whale (Eschrichtius robustus), which has completely disappeared from the North Atlantic and is now restricted to the North Pacific.
 Prior to this study, the Mediterranean Sea was considered to be outside the historical range of these two species.

-The discovery of the presence of right and gray whales in the region makes this hypothesis plausible. " The Romans didn't have the technology to capture the large whales present in the Mediterranean today, which are deep-sea species," says Ana Rodrigues, CNRS researcher and lead author of the study. " But the right and gray whales, along with their calves, had to come very close to the coast, even being visible from land, and therefore represent tempting prey for local fishermen ".
-Both species could have been caught using small rowing boats and hand harpoons, as Basque whalers did centuries later.
+The discovery of right whales and gray whales in the region makes this hypothesis plausible. " The Romans did not have the technology necessary to capture the large whales found in the Mediterranean today, which are deep-sea species," says Ana Rodrigues, a researcher at the CNRS and lead author of the study. " But right whales and gray whales, as well as their calves, must have come very close to the coast, even being visible from land, and therefore represented tempting prey for local fishermen."
+Both species could be caught using small rowing boats and hand harpoons, as Basque whale hunters did centuries later.

 DNA identification

-Knowing that coastal whale species were present in the Mediterranean sheds new light on ancient historical sources.
-For example, " we can finally understand the first-century description by the famous Roman naturalist Pliny the Elder of killer whales attacking whales and their calves in the Bay of Cadiz ", says Anne Charpentier, senior lecturer at the Centre d'écologie fonctionnelle et évolutive at the University of Montpellier and co-author of the article. " This scene doesn't fit in with anything that exists in this area today, but it corresponds perfectly with the ecology of right and gray whales ".
+The knowledge that coastal whale species were present in the Mediterranean sheds new light on ancient historical sources.
+For example , " we can finally understand the first-century description by the famous Roman naturalist Pliny the Elder of orcas attacking whales and their calves in the Bay of Cadiz, " says Anne Charpentier, senior lecturer at the Center for Functional and Evolutionary Ecology at the University of Montpellier and co-author of the article. " This scene does not fit with anything that exists there today, but it corresponds perfectly with the ecology of right and gray whales."

-The authors of this study call on historians and archaeologists to re-examine their material in the light of this discovery, taking into account the fact that coastal whales were part of the Mediterranean marine ecosystem, and may have formed the basis of a Roman whaling industry. " It seems incredible that we have lost, and then forgotten, two major whale species in a region as well-studied as the Mediterranean ," says Ana Rodrigues. " It makes us wonder what else we might have forgotten ".
+The authors of this study call on historians and archaeologists to reexamine their material in light of this discovery, taking into account the fact that coastal whales were part of the Mediterranean marine ecosystem and may have been the basis of a Roman whaling industry. " It seems incredible that we lost, and then forgot, two large whale species in a region as well studied as the Mediterranean," says Ana Rodrigues. " It makes us wonder what else we may have forgotten."